adanegbe-amadasun/adanegbeamadasun.github.io/README.md

 ### Work Experience
+## Work Experience
+**Data Scientist @ Toyota Financial Services (_June 2022 - Present_)**
+- Uncovered and corrected missing step in production data pipeline which impacted over 70% of active accounts
+- Redeveloped loan originations model which resulted in 50% improvement in model performance and saving 1 million dollars in potential losses

 **IT @ Mammoet Guelph, ON  (April 2022– Present )**
 - Execute workspace service requests using tools like TopDesk and CTM in correlation with the ISM method.
 - Preparing laptops, desktops and workspace for use